-The contents of ACPSM were later modified and the Course was renamed as Senior Management Course (SMC).
+The contents of ACPSM were later modified and the Course was re-named as Senior Management Course (SMC).
 Up till 8th SMC, the course was run only at Senior Management Wing (SMW) of National Management College (NMC), Lahore.
-However, to facilitate the officers from Sindh and Baluchistan provinces, the government decided to also run the course at NIM Karachi.
+However, to facilitate the officers from Sindh and Balochistan provinces, the government decided to also run the course at NIM Karachi.
 As a result, subsequent SMCs (with effect from 9th SMC) have been simultaneously conducted at NIM Karachi, in parallel to NMC Lahore.

-In this context, the 31st SMC has been scheduled to be conducted from Monday 23rd May, 2022, simultaneously at the SMWs of NMC Lahore, NIM Karachi, and NIM Peshawar.
+In this context, the 35th SMC has been scheduled to be conducted from Monday, 25th March to Friday, 12th July, 2024, simultaneously at NIMs- Karachi, Lahore, Peshawar, and Islamabad.